 2. The “amigos”.
 These are a set of minerals including iron, manganese, aluminum, copper, nickel, cobalt and at times others such as selenium, chromium, boron and others.
-They build up in the body is the form of oxides.
+They build up in the body in the form of oxides.
 They cannot participate in many enzyme reactions in this form.
 Instead, they irritate the adrenal glands in a certain way that forces the adrenals to function a little better.

 3. Other.
-These may include toxic chemicals and biological organisms such as particular gut flora that may provide certain chemicals that stimulate the body.
+These may include toxic chemicals and biological organisms such as particular gut flora and even parasites that may provide certain chemicals that stimulate the body.
 They also include ideas, emotions, belief systems, and even habits such as smoking cigarettes, marijuana or cocaine that are toxic, but may balance the body temporarily.

 CRUTCH REMOVAL IS RELATED TO RETRACING, BUT DIFFERENT